Today’s Wonder of the Day was inspired by Stacy from AL. Stacy Wonders, “How are trees made into paper” Thanks for WONDERing with us, Stacy!

 Depending on what type of paper is desired, the pulp mixture might need to be bleached to create whiter paper.
 Papermakers use a variety of chemicals to bleach pulp to the color they want.

-Once the pulp is ready, it is then used to make paper in a process that is quite similar (in the basics) to the process first used by the ancient Chinese more than 1,900 years ago.
+Once the pulp is ready, it is then used to make paper in a process that is quite similar (in the basic actions) to the process first used by the ancient Chinese more than 1,900 years ago.
 Because the pulp mixture is so watery (sometimes as much as 99 percent water!), the cellulose fibers need to be separated from the watery mixture.

 Huge machines spray the pulp mixture onto moving mesh screens to make a layered mat.
 The mat of pulp then goes through several processes to remove water and dry it out.